gromdimon/ml-random/pushgpt/README.md

 ![header](header.png)

-RuPoemGPT is a reimplementation of the original [nanoGPT](https://github.com/karpathy/nanoGPT) project by Andrej Karpathy.
-This repository contains Jupyter notebooks and some python scripts used for model reconstructure and training.
-Core features such as character-level language modeling and a simple neural network for generating text are preserved.
+RuPoemGPT is a character-level language model trained on a collection of russian poems.
+It is based on the original [nanoGPT](https://github.com/karpathy/nanoGPT) project by Andrej Karpathy.
 The core difference lies in the dataset, the model was trained on - the collection of russian poems was used.
 This project is particularly beneficial for those interested in natural language processing and serves as a practical platform for exploring text generation.

+### Dataset

+The datasets are located in the `data` folder.
+Particulary the `data/data.txt` file contains the collection of russian poems.
+The dataset was collected from the [poetryclub](https://www.stihi.ru/) website.
+The dataset contains 165 unique characters.
+The dataset was preprocessed and cleaned before training.

+An alternative dataset is located in the `data/pushkin_stihi2.txt` file.
+It contains the collection of poems by Alexander Pushkin.
+It was preprocessed and cleaned before training as well.
+The only disadvantage of this dataset is that it is too small for training a good model.

+### Installation

+RuPoemGPT requires [Python](https://www.python.org/) 3.10+ to run.
+To install dependencies and prepare proper virtual environment, follow instructions from the directory above.

+The core files are Jupyter notebooks, `model.py`, `train.py` and `run.py`.
+The `train.py` file is used for training the model.
+The `run.py` file is used for generating text from the model.
+The `model.py` file contains the model architecture.

+In the Jupyter notebooks, you can find the worflow, which was used to train the model.

 ### Example Usage

-A real usage example of the existing model will be described soon.
-Currently it's in development mode.
+To generate text from the model, run the `run.py` script.
+Pay attention, that hyperparameters are hardcoded in the script.
+If you want to change them, you need to change them in the script itself.
+The `run.py` script will load the model from the `model` folder and generate text from it.
+The generated text won't be saved.

 **Example:**